 California Emergency Drought Declared January 17th, 2014, by Governor Brown.

 After two years of record dry conditions, Governor Brown officially declared a state drought emergency on January 17th.
-Governor Brown is asking all California residents and businesses to voluntarily reduce their water consumption by 20%.
+Governor Brown is asking all California institutions, residents and businesses to voluntarily reduce their water consumption by 20%.

 Lake Shasta, the state's largest water reservoir is only at 45% capacity, March 2014.